-Camp teaches kids vital lessons. . . and we do it really well at the Work-Family Connection day camps in Chatham and Clinton, New Jersey.
+Camp teaches kids vital lessons. . . and we do it really well at the Work-Family Connection day camp in Chatham, New Jersey.
 So well, in fact, that the kids have no idea they are learning!
 Camp is a kid-tested and parent-approved program with a curriculum that delivers daily lessons in flexibility, diversity, problem-solving, collaboration, communication (the kind that doesn’t happen through a device), flexible thinking, and so much more.
 We build a community where kids can be confident that they belong, be respected, and be among friends.

 “I have spent many years running summer day camps and have seen so many kids grow so much throughout the summer.
 One story that still sticks in my head is when after running a teen camp one summer, in which the children were exposed to new adventures and experiences.
 We were able to have them see the world from a different angle.